 Small business owners and self-employed professionals drive Florida’s economy.
-In addition to being the majority of businesses in the state, small businesses employ more than 3 million Floridians and create about 75% of new jobs.1
+In addition to being the majority of businesses in the state, small businesses employ 3.6 million Floridians across many professions.1

-Many businesses also have workers’ compensation coverage to help cover medical expenses and lost wages after a workplace accident.
-It’s required by Florida law if you have four or more employees.
+Many businesses also have workers’ compensation coverage to help cover medical expenses and lost wages after workplace accidents.
+It’s required by Florida law for many companies that have employees.2

-We recommend general liability insurance in Florida for almost all businesses.
-This coverage can help pay for expenses if your business is held responsible for an injury or property damage involving anyone other than an employee.
+General liability insurance, also known as business liability coverage, is a good idea for many companies in Florida.
+That’s because it can help pay expenses if your business is held responsible for an injury or property damage involving anyone other than an employee.

 Here’s an example of general liability insurance in action:

-An Orlando-based janitorial business uses the wrong type of cleaning solution at a client’s office and damages the carpet throughout the building.
-General liability insurance pays to replace the carpet and could help the company avoid a lawsuit.
+An Orlando-based janitorial business uses the wrong cleaning solution at a client’s office and damages the carpet throughout the building.
+General liability insurance would help pay to replace the carpet, which could help the company avoid a lawsuit.

-For example, if a real estate agent drives to Miami to host an open house and has a minor fender bender on Interstate 95.
-Commercial auto insurance pays for damages to the agent’s car and the other driver’s vehicle.
-If the accident is serious, commercial auto insurance helps cover medical bills and lawsuit costs.
+For example, if a real estate agent drives to Miami to host an open house and has a fender bender, commercial auto insurance can help pay for damages to the agent’s car and the other driver’s vehicle.
+If the accident is serious, commercial auto insurance can also help cover medical bills and lawsuit costs.

-Even if you’re very careful with your business decisions and advice, a client could accuse you of making a work mistake or missing a deadline that causes financial losses.
+Even if you’re careful with your business practices, a client could accuse you of making a work mistake or missing a deadline that caused them financial losses.

-For example, a client accuses a small Pensacola accounting firm of making a tax error that causes thousands of dollars in losses, and the customer files a lawsuit to recoup the damages.
-E&O coverage helps the accounting firm cover legal costs and attorney bills, even if it is not held liable for damages in court.
+For example, a client accuses a Pensacola accounting firm of making a tax error that caused them significant monetary losses, and the customer files a lawsuit to recoup the damages.
+E&O coverage could help the accounting firm cover their attorney bills, even if the court exonerates them.

-Want to learn more about Florida business insurance?
+Want to learn more about starting or growing a Florida business?
 These links will help:

 Learn more about insurance options in the states where you work.